Is, Was and Will Be – The Unknown Character of Christ and His Word

 2Sa 12:13 And David said unto Nathan, I have sinned against the LORD.
 And Nathan said unto David, The LORD also hath put away thy sin; thou shalt not die.

 Whenever we sin against our brothers, even “the least of these, my brothers”, we are really sinning against God and against Christ.
 Not one person who acknowledges his sins has the spirit of Esau and King Saul, who simply never could do that.
-We have all been that way in the past, but God has had mercy on all of us who are concerned that we may have committed “the unpardonable sin”.
+We have all been unrepentant in the past, but it was done in ignorance, and God has had mercy on all of us who are concerned that we may have committed “the unpardonable sin”.
 That is not a Biblical phase, and there is no sin which is not pardonable.
-But it is still impossible to renew a person to the faith, as long as he is not given to acknowledge that pride keeps him from saying “I have sinned against the Lord.”
+However, it is still impossible to renew a person to the faith if he is not given to acknowledge that it is self-righteous pride which keeps him from saying “I have sinned against the Lord.”
 That is the difference between the spirit of King David and the spirit of King Saul.
 We are all King Saul before we become King David, but King Saul must be destroyed before we can become King David, who is a type of “Christ in you, the hope of glory” (Col 1:27).

-So no one who is worried about this sin is guilty of that attitude.
+So no one who is truly repentant for his sin is guilty of that attitude.
 Those who are in that state will always be blaming someone else for their mistakes and for their plight.
 They will be disobeying God before the whole world, while like King Saul, ruling God’s people, and claiming to be obeying Him before the whole world.
 That is the spirit of both Esau and King Saul.

-Esau “found no place for repentance, though he sought it carefully with tears” simply because he was never given to appreciate that blessing.
-To him that blessing meant no more than a bowl of red pottage.
-One of the most valuable parts of that blessing is the ability to confess one’s own sins against the Lord.
+We are plainly told that Esau “found no place for repentance, though he sought it carefully with tears” simply because he was never given to appreciate that blessing.
+To him the blessing of a “poor and contrite [repentant] spirit” had no more value than a bowl of red pottage.
+One of the most valuable parts of the blessing of true and deep repentance is the ability to confess that one’s own sins are against the Lord.
 That was Job’s problem, that was Esau’s problem, and that was King Saul’s problem.
-It was “the pride of life”, and it is accompanied by a bitter spirit.
+It was “the pride of life”, and it is accompanied by a bitter and self-righteous spirit.

 Heb 12:15 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled;